biojava/biojava.github.io/wiki/BioLit.md

 ----------------------

-The BioJava - BioLit module allows to perform web service request to the webservices provided by [BioLit <http://biolit.ucsd.edu>].
+The BioJava - BioLit module allows to perform web service request to the webservices provided by [BioLit](http://biolit.ucsd.edu).
 BioLit allows to access information from open access articles that are published in PubMedCentral.